spm/spm-docs/docs/development/git.md

 This is equivalent to using `git pull --rebase`.

-To apply this setting from GitHub Desktop, you need to open the command prompt by selecting +Repository+ then +"Open in Command Prompt"+ from the top menu and enter the above command line.
+To apply this setting from GitHub Desktop, you need to open the command prompt by selecting ++"Repository"++ then ++"Open in Command Prompt"++ from the top menu and enter the above command line.

 ## Clone the SPM repository

+Follow [these instructions](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop) with the SPM repository: https://github/spm/spm

+From the command line, the equivalent is:

 ```
 git clone git@github.com:spm/spm.git